 Join a Guided Tour: Many castles offer guided tours, which can provide deeper insight into the history and hauntings of the site and share ghost stories and lesser-known facts.
 For example, if you’re into dark tourism you might like this Staffordshire ghost tour, this York dark history walking tour, this Oxford City twilight ghost tour, and the London ghost walk.

 Last but not least, don’t forget about travel insurance.
 I’m personally using and recommending SafetyWing.
-Unlike some other travel insurance providers that might tempt with low rates but skimp on coverage, SafetyWing ensures a comprehensive shield for all kinds of unexpected things you may come across.
+Unlike some other travel insurance providers that might tempt you with low rates but skimp on coverage, SafetyWing ensures a comprehensive shield for all kinds of unexpected things you may come across.
 For more info, check out our SafetyWing review.

 Chillingham Castle, Northumberland